LAMDASZ-ML/TabFSBench/README.md

 **dataset** and **model**: input the full name.

-**task**: You can choose 'single', 'multi-removeleast', 'multi-removemost' or 'random' as TaskName.
+**task**: You can choose 'single', 'least', 'most' or 'random' as TaskName.

 **degree**: Degree refers to the number of missing columns as a percentage of the total number of columns in the dataset, in the range 0-1.
 If you want to see the performance of the model at all missing degrees, set Degree to 'all'.

 **export_dataset**: Whether to export the dataset or not.
+Default is 'False'.
 ```bash
     python run_experiment.py --dataset DatasetName --model ModelName --task TaskName --degree Degree --export_dataset True/False
 ```